FaisalRana/ParksLookupAPI.Solution/README.md

 * _Navigate to the directory inside of which you wish to house this project_
 * _Clone this project with the following command  `$ git clone <https://github.com/FaisalRana/ParksLookupAPI.Solution>`_
 * _Next you will need to download and install .NET Core through this link if you don't already have it: https://dotnet.microsoft.com/download_
-* _After downloading and installing .NET Core, return to your terminal and navigate to the root directory by entering `$ cd Parks.Solution`_
+* _After downloading and installing .NET Core, return to your terminal and navigate to the root directory by entering `$ cd ParksLookup.Solution`_
 * _Open this project in Visual Studio Code with the command `$ code .`_
 * _Still in the terminal, navigate to the desired subdirectory of the repository with the command `$ cd ParksLookup`_
 * _Retrieve and install packages listed in the .csproj files with the command `$ dotnet restore`_